 E-Man Volume 3, Number 8 is dated May, 1975.
 It was published by Charlton Publications Inc, and the editor is George Wildman.
 The cover was painted by Joe Staton.
-To get a glimpse of what else was on the stands when this comic hit, check out this link.

 "The Inner Sun" was written by Nicola Cuti, drawn by Joe Staton with colors by Wendy Fiore.
 The story begins after midnight when two policeman on patrol (who disregard Plastic Man making a cameo and waving at them from the sidewalk) get a report of a disturbance at the seemingly abandoned Boar Electronics Company.
 The encounter a giant blonde woman dressed in animal hide who attacks them and escapes.
 The scene shifts to a Michael Mauser's office where he is teaching Alec (E-Man) Tronn to play poker.
 Nova arrives and is upset that Mauser is corrupting her naive thousands-of years-old boyfriend.
 Despite changing to Charlie Chan, E-Man is snagged by his irritated other.
 Then the giant woman appears in Mauser's door, says his name and collapses.
 The woman is taken to the couch and mutters words about the North Pole and the name "Boar".
 E-Man immediately realizes this is Samuel Boar and learns from Mauser that Boar had escaped prison three months earlier.
 Leaving Nova and Mauser to tend to the giant woman E-Man uses radio waves and specifically the ham radio set of kid Clifford Bailey to get to the North Pole quickly.
 He encounters at the Pole a rough looking customer named Alfie Alcott and his pet Teddy a Koala, since both of them are from Australia.
 It turns out though that Alcott works for Boar who suddenly appears along with his new improved and larger Battery.